luileito/tinyqwerty/README.md

 - To recompile the ZoomBoard prototype: `grunt zoomboard`
 - To recompile the Callout prototype: `grunt callout`
 - To recompile the ZShift prototype: `grunt zshift`
+- To recompile the common files: `grunt common`
-- To recompile everything: `grunt`
+- To recompile everything in a row: `grunt`

 In case you want to debug your newly compiled code, add the parameter `--debug` to each grunt task, e.g. `grunt zshift --debug`.
 In debug mode, the source maps for JS and CSS files will be created in addition to the minified ones.